|Nutrition Facts (per serving)|

-These easy Chicken Cutlet Sandwiches are delicious and economical too.
-Because you use chicken cutlets, it seems like you're serving more meat than you are!
+These easy chicken cutlet sandwiches are delicious and economical.
 The combination of chicken with lettuce, tomato, and a mustard and mayonnaise mixture is a classic.
-One of the major advantages of a cutlet is that the chicken will cook more quickly and get very crisp because it's so thin, so it's great when you're short on time.
+One of the major advantages of a cutlet is that the chicken will cook quickly and get very crisp because it's so thin, so it's great when you're short on time.

-You can put any sandwich toppings on these tender and crisp cutlets.
-Some sliced avocado or even guacamole would be really good.
+You can put any sandwich toppings on these tender and crisp cutlets, such as sliced avocado or guacamole.
 Instead of mustard, you can use cocktail sauce, tartar sauce, or even ketchup.
 Serve with a fruit salad and some cold beer for a great lunch or dinner.

-- Place the egg in a shallow bowl and combine the breadcrumbs with the cheese on a plate.
+Place the egg in a shallow bowl and combine the breadcrumbs with the cheese on a plate.
 Dip the cutlets into the beaten egg, and then into the breadcrumb mixture to coat.
-Press the crumbs gently onto the chicken so they will stay on.
+Press the crumbs gently onto the chicken so they will stay.

-- Melt the butter in a large skillet over medium heat.
-Saute the breaded cutlets, turning once, for 6-9 minutes until thoroughly cooked.
-The chicken should be cooked to 165°F for food safety reasons.
-Remove the chicken to a plate and cover with foil to keep warm.
+Melt the butter in a large skillet over medium heat.
+Sauté the breaded cutlets, turning once, for 6 to 9 minutes until thoroughly cooked.
+The chicken should be cooked to 165 F for food safety reasons.
+Move the chicken to a plate and cover with foil to keep warm.